-Universal credit (UC) was introduced in 2013 and has been gradually rolled out.
-It is now available in all parts of the UK.
-It is administered by the Department of Work and Pensions (DWP) and is gradually replacing several benefits including tax credits.
+Universal credit (UC) was introduced in 2013 and is now available in all parts of the UK.
+It is administered by the Department of Work and Pensions (DWP) and is gradually replacing several benefits, including tax credits.

 What is it?